TheLucasMoore/thelucasmoore.github.io/_posts/2016-09-01-Building-An-Anagram-API.markdown

 # ActiveRecord vs. Redis

 My first instinct with the need for a fast API was to create a datastore in Redis.
-While this would be fast, having 200,000+ words loaded into memory had a bit of a funky code smell to it.
+While this would be fast, having 200,000+ words loaded into memory and not persisted to a database had a bit of a funky code smell to it.
 I tried it and did not like it.

 The one advantage of this decision remained however.
 The delete end point would simply be clearing the cache from memory (`redis.flushall`) instead of destroying the contents of the database.
 In production, with so many words in the database, re-seeding it will take quite a while.